hzd1719/GroceryShopTillApp/README.md

 - The other 2 items scanned `tomato` and `banana` are not part of any deals so they are charged their basic price `70c` total

 The total amount the is equal to: `90c + 39c + 70c = 1 aws and 99 clouds` (199 clouds = 1.99 aws)

-## Grading

-You will be scored on the following:

-- Code cleanliness and ease of understandability
-- Code tests
-- Code reusability
-- Code modularity (i.e. ease of extension)
-- Documentation

-## Demonstrable concepts

-You are free to make your solution to this exercise as simple or as complicated as you want based off the above criteria.
-The end result can come in the for of either of the options below:

-- REST/HTTP API
-- User interface (web app)
-- Application CLI